Know before you go

 About the reserve

 This spectacular wetland nature reserve, nestled along the meandering River Alt in North Merseyside, wasn’t always the wildlife wonderland it is today.
-Between 2012 and 2014 it was intensively farmed arable land, and only when it was bought by the Environment Agency for use as a flood storage reservoir did Lunt Meadows become a real destination for bird-lovers.
+Between 2012 and 2014 it was intensively farmed arable land, and only when it was bought by the Environment Agency for development as a flood storage reservoir (that would double as a nature reserve) did Lunt Meadows become a real destination for bird-lovers.

 Spring and summer see the water burst into life as breeding waders flock to the reserve in huge numbers.
 Lapwings, redshank, dunlin and oystercatchers jostle for position with herons and egrets – we have even had little ringed plovers and avocets breeding at Lunt Meadows.
 But these aren’t the only water birds to put on a show.
 Other sightings have included everything from teal, gadwall and ruff to snipe and black-tailed godwits.